A relative Yau-Tian-Donaldson conjecture and stability thresholds: -log Ding-stability

 is the divisorial part in the Siu decomposition of $\rho_Y^*(\omega_\psi)$. \end{prop} We use the notation $\omega_\psi:=\omega+dd^c \psi$. \begin{proof} Let $\psi\in \M_D^+$.
 As suggested, for any $Y\geq X$ we define $D_Y$ as the divisorial part in the Siu decomposition of the closed and positive $(1,1)$-current $\rho_Y^*(\omega_\psi)$ \cite{Siu74}.
 Namely $D_Y=\sum_F \nu(\psi\circ \rho_Y, F)F $ where the sum runs over all prime divisors $F\subset Y$.
 As $\{y\in Y\, :\, \nu(\psi\circ \rho_Y,y)\geq a\}$ is analytic for any $a>0$, the sum involved in the definition of $D_Y$ is at most countable.
 If $Y'\overset{\rho_{Y',Y}}{\geq}Y$, then by construction it is not hard to check that $\rho_{Y',Y}^*D_Y\leq D_{Y'}$ and that $\rho_{Y',Y,*}D_{Y'}=D_Y$.
 Moreover, letting $R$ be the closed and positive $(1,1)$-current such that $\rho_Y^*(\omega_\psi)=[D_Y]+R$, we have

 where the first inequality follows by monotonicity of the non-pluripolar product \cite[Theorem 1.2]{WN17}, while the equality is because the non-pluripolar product does not charge pluripolar sets.
-Thus to prove that $\bD=\{D_Y\}_{Y\geq X}\in \bDiv_L(X)$ it remains to show that $L_Y$ is nef for any $Y\geq X$.
-If $|\psi-\varphi|\leq C$ for $\varphi$ with algebraic singularity type, then there exists $Y\geq X$ such that for any $Y'\geq Y$
+Thus to prove that $\bD=\{D_Y\}_{Y\geq X}\in \bDiv_L(X)$ it remains to show that $L-\bD$ is nef.
+But, this follows from \cite[Proposition 2.4]{Bou04} and \cite[Lemma 2.10]{BdFF12} as by construction $\rho_Y^*(\omega_\psi)-[D_Y]$ is a closed and positive current with zero Lelong numbers along any prime divisor on $Y$.
+Summarizing, the map